 - Funding needed: $347,134

-Over 650 households, benefitting approximately 3,000 individuals, will have more reliable access to food year-round through improved crop output.
+650 households (approximately 3,000 individuals) will have more reliable access to food year-round through improved crop output.

 The second wave of Covid-19 in India has caused mass economic and social disruption, impacting the most vulnerable.

-The most vulnerable in India such as daily wage labourers, people with disabilities, widows, and women-headed households are at risk of falling into extreme poverty, while the number of undernourished peoples is increasing.
-Migrant workers have been forced to flee back to their hometowns with no savings to bank upon.
+The most vulnerable in India, including wage labourers, people with disabilities, widows, and female-led households, are at risk of falling into extreme poverty, while the number of undernourished people is increasing.
+Migrant workers have been forced to flee to their hometowns with no savings.

 Through the local church, Tearfund is providing emergency relief to those most in need.
-Unconditional cash transfers will be given to the most vulnerable, allowing them to purchase what is most necessary for their family in a quick and cost effective response.
+Unconditional cash transfers will be given to the most vulnerable, allowing them to purchase what is most necessary for their families in a quick and cost effective manner.
 Additionally, cash for work programs will provide 20 days of employment for migrant workers who are unable to find any work.

 - Location: Delhi, Bihar, Jharkhand, Uttar Pradesh, Madhya Pradesh, Odisha